-(iii) A brief summary of other cleanup action alternatives evaluated in the remedial investigation/feasibility study.
+(d) A brief summary of the other cleanup action alternatives evaluated in the remedial investigation/feasibility study;

-(iv) Cleanup standards and, where applicable, remediation levels, for each hazardous substance and for each medium of concern at the site.
+(e) Cleanup standards and, where applicable, remediation levels, for each hazardous substance and for each environmental medium of concern at the site;

+(f) Any changes to the default assumptions or reasonable maximum exposure scenarios used to establish cleanup standards or to demonstrate the protectiveness of the cleanup action;

-(v) The schedule for implementation of the cleanup action plan including, if known, restoration time frame.
+(g) The schedule for implementing the cleanup action plan including, if known, the restoration time frame;

-(vi) Institutional controls, if any, required as part of the proposed cleanup action.
+(h) Any institutional controls required as part of the cleanup action;

-(vii) Applicable state and federal laws, if any, for the proposed cleanup action, when these are known at this step in the cleanup process (this does not preclude subsequent identification of applicable state and federal laws).
+(i) Any applicable state and federal laws for the cleanup action known at this step in the cleanup process.
+This does not preclude subsequent identification of applicable state and federal laws;

-(viii) A preliminary determination by the department that the proposed cleanup action will comply with WAC 173-340-360.
+(j) A preliminary determination by Ecology that the cleanup action will comply with WAC 173-340-360; and

-(ix) Where the cleanup action involves on-site containment, specification of the types, levels, and amounts of hazardous substances remaining on site and the measures that will be used to prevent migration and contact with those substances.
+(k) If the cleanup action involves on-site containment, specification of the types, concentrations, and amounts of hazardous substances remaining on site and the measures that will be used to prevent migration of and exposure to the substances.

-(b) For routine actions the department may use an order or decree to fulfill the requirements of a cleanup action plan, provided that the information in (a) of this subsection is included in an order or decree.
-The scope of detail for the required information shall be commensurate with the complexity of the site and proposed cleanup action.

-(2) Public participation.
-The department will provide public notice and opportunity for comment on the draft cleanup plan, as required in WAC 173-340-600(13).

-(3) Final cleanup action plan.
-After review and consideration of the comments received during the public comment period, the department shall issue a final cleanup action plan and publish its availability in the Site Register and by other appropriate methods.
-If the department determines, following the implementation of the preferred alternative, that the cleanup standards or, where applicable, remediation levels established in the cleanup action plan cannot be achieved, the department shall issue public notice of this determination.

-(4) Federal cleanupsites.
-For federal cleanup sites, a record of decision or order or consent decree prepared under the federal cleanup law may be used by the department to meet the requirements of this section provided:
+(5) National priorities list sites.
+For sites on the national priorities sites list, Ecology may use a record of decision or an order or consent decree prepared under the federal cleanup law to meet the requirements of this section, provided that:

-(a) The cleanup action meets the requirements under WAC 173-340-360;
+(a) The cleanup action meets the requirements in WAC 173-340-360;

-(b) The state has concurred with the cleanup action; and
+(b) The state concurs with the cleanup action; and

-(c) An opportunity was provided for the public to comment on the cleanup action.
+(c) The public was provided an opportunity to comment on the cleanup action.

 WAC 173-340-390 Model remedies.

 (1) Purpose.
-The purpose of model remedies is to streamline and accelerate the selection of cleanup actions that protect human health and the environment, with a preference for permanent solutions to the maximum extent practicable.
+The purpose of model remedies is to streamline and accelerate the selection of a cleanup action for routine types of cleanup projects at sites with common features and lower risk to human health and the environment.

 (2) Development of model remedies.
-The department may, from time to time, identify model remedies for common categories of facilities, types of contamination, types of media, and geographic areas.
-In identifying a model remedy, the department shall identify the circumstances for which application of the model remedy meets the requirements under WAC 173-340-360.
-The department shall provide an opportunity for the public to review and comment on any proposed model remedies.
+Ecology may establish model remedies for common categories of sites, types of hazardous substances, types of media, and geographic areas.
+When establishing a model remedy, Ecology will:

+(a) Identify the applicability of the model remedy for use at a site, the site characterization required under WAC 173-340-350 to select the model remedy, and the compliance monitoring required under WAC 173-340-410 to implement the model remedy;

+(b) Describe how the model remedy meets the cleanup standards established under Part 7 of this chapter and the requirements for cleanup actions in WAC 173-340-360; and

+(c) Provide the public with notice and an opportunity to comment on the proposed model remedy and the conditions under which it may be used at a site.
+The public comment period must be at least thirty days.